KhalidBarakzai/HashBinarySearchTree/README.md

 # Hash_Binary_Search_Tree

-This program utlizes a hash binary search tree to search for a key in about O(logn).
+This code utlizes a hash binary search tree to search for a key in about O(logn).

       This project uses many ideas including